yisikdemir/anomaly-detection/README.md

 There are various anomaly types but generally can be summarized as follows:

-- `Point Anomalies`: It is the simplest form, anomalies are observations that do not conform to the rest of the dataset.
+- `Point Anomalies`: It is the simplest form of anomalies.
+Anomalies are observations that do not conform to the rest of the dataset.
 For instance, in fraud detection, an observation that shows significantly higher expenditure compared to the rest of the payments may be treated as an anomaly.

 - `Contextual Anomalies`: Context anomalies, also referred to as conditional anomalies, are data points that are abnormal when compared to the meta-information associated with them.
 For instance, if the average expenditure of a person is typically $100, but during Christmas time, it jumps to $1000 every year, then such observations may be treated as context anomalies.